OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 .. testcode:: simple_component_Paraboloid_pieces

-    from openmdao.main.api import Component
+    from openmdao.main.api import Component, plugin
     from openmdao.lib.datatypes.api import Float

-You could import many other objects from ``openmdao.main.api`` and ``openmdao.lib.datatypes.api``, but you are importing only the two classes that you need.
+You could import many other objects from ``openmdao.main.api`` and ``openmdao.lib.datatypes.api``, but you are importing only the classes that you need.
 This is a good idea because it helps to prevent any namespace collisions in your module.
 In other words:

 .. testcode:: package